metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Derek Barnett is a real gamer.

-Finally, the Falcons seem to have gained a beat on this Eagles offense, playing tight against the line of scrimmage.
+For one drive, the Falcons seem to have gained a beat on this Eagles offense, playing tight against the line of scrimmage.
 I love that Pees isn't afraid to fire off a blitz on long downs.

+The Eagles are running the ball fairly effectively, especially in the hurry-up.
+This read-option threat with Hurts at quarterback is frustrating Atlanta.

+On top of their run game, add in the screen game with Miles Sanders.
+Worth seeing if Dean Pees and his third down defense can be gutted with screen passes - on one third down, Pees completely vacated the flat, sending everybody in the box up against the blitz.
+It wasn't hard for an offensive line as talented as Philly's to guide Miles Sanders towards a first down.